ISECooker Construction

 Below, please find a table of thermal conductivities of some common substances that we use.

-Substance Thermal Conductivity (W/mK) Max temp (C) Specific Heat (J/gK) Vol Specific Heat: kJ/L*K Density/ water
+Substance Thermal Conductivity (W/mK) Max temp (C) Specific Heat (J/gK) Vol Specific Heat: kJ/L*K Density, kg/L, or relative to water

 Copper 385 1085 0.385 3.4496 8.96